-Ian has directed bands in Kent since 1993 and became Musical Director of the Sevenoaks and Tonbridge Concert Band in 2005.
-He has also conducted for a variety of musical productions including Oklahoma!, Copacabana, Fiddler on the Roof, Oliver! and West Side Story.
+Ian has directed bands in Kent since 1993, and became Musical Director of the Sevenoaks and Tonbridge Concert Band in 2005.
+He has also conducted for a variety of musical theatre productions including Oklahoma!, Copacabana, Fiddler on the Roof, Oliver! and West Side Story.

 Training Band Conductor

 Patrick Browne has led the Training Band since November 2013.